What is the digital age?

 One might even argue that we are in the midst of a species change from homo sapiens to what one might call homo extensis (augmented man).

 Possibly the transition will be complete when the first generation is born that in some way or another immediately needs new technology for its survival.
 This will very likely be the case when we start to colonise other planets.
 How else are we going to get those rare earth metals needed to fuel our hunger for new technology?

 So how will we know when the digital age has passed?
 Well in some respects, the end of the digital age is in sight.
 One could argue that the twentieth century was the age of information technology, and that the twenty first century is the age of biology.
 In recent years, we are seeing indicators that biological sciences are about to hit the steep end of the exponential curve.
-Genomics, bioinformatics, bionics and nootropics are just some of the areas where we will see human augmentation take a quantum leap.
+Genomics, synthetic biology, bioinformatics, bionics and nootropics are just some of the areas where we will see human augmentation take a quantum leap.

 I am often asked is the digital age good or bad for mankind.
 I would say that it is our destiny.
 We have been on this journey since the day, many millennia ago, when we first picked up a rock to use as a tool.
 It is not clear where we go from here.
 This very much depends on the extent to which the world’s leaders reflect on what the digital age means for humanity, and in turn guides us along a path that secures our long-term future.